-that I need to get started.
-This piece was fun, colorful and charming.
-And, as
+I need to get started.
+This piece is fun, colorful and charming.
+And, as always I

-The best part of my day in our studio includes treasures shared!
+One of the best parts of my day in our studio includes

 Collage has truly become my "go to" medium in my paintings.
 I love this process!

 Sometimes . . . it only takes a momentary suggestion